apifortress/Bloodhound/doc/fine_tuning.md

 # AFtheM - Fine Tuning

 AFtheM can be fine tuned for your needs.
-This ability comes with the price of complexity, so before we dig into the details of the configuration files, it is important to understand the inner mechanism.
+This ability comes with the price of complexity, so it is important to understand the inner mechanisms before modifying the configuration files.

 ## Actors

-The `implements.yml` file defines which actors need to be instantiated, as in:
+The `implementers.yml` file defines which actors need to be instantiated, as in:

 ```yaml
   - id: request